-During the final three months of your current accreditation you will be invited to consider re-accreditation.
-As the process may have changed since your first accreditation we would recommend that you read through this document which will give you a better understanding of the revised process.
+During the final three months of your current accreditation you will be invited by the Accreditation Officer to prepare for reaccreditation.
+As the process may have changed since your previous accreditation we would recommend that you read through this document which will give you a better understanding of the revised process.

 STEP 1.
 Expression of Interest

 Please be sure to re-read the criteria for accreditation and note the financial contribution you will be required to make towards the cost of the accreditation.
 Indicate when you might like to have your initial visit.

 Start working with your team on revisiting your Montessori values and practice and update (if you have saved an electronic version) or complete the self-evaluation Schools Form S1.
 This form will give the assessor information about your school and how you operate and any changes which may have occurred since your first/previous accreditation.